frakern/starpocalypse/README.md

-# Starpocalypse
+# Starpocalypse - Economic apocalypse

 This mod makes the following changes to the campaign layer of Starsector:

-1. Weapons and combat ships are scarce and highly regulated.
-As such, only Military Markets (and those pesky Black Markets) will sell higher tier weapons, LPCs, modspecs, and combat ships.
-Open Markets still sell civilian grade ships and low-tier combat ships and items.
-    1. Lawless factions (e.g. Pirates and Pathers) and Independents do not regular their markets.
-You can still find high-tier weapons and combat ships at their bases (both core and raider).
-    2. Contraband can happen, and when stability is low, some weapons and ships from Military Market can become "legal".
-    3. Conversely, when stability is high, higher value ships and weapons become too hot to trade on the Black Market.
+1. Weapons and combat ships are scarce and highly regulated and more expensive.
+Access to these is regulated with a standing system, with the standing affected by your reputation, your best contact (contact reputation and quality) and your commission status (if possible).
+Buying larger hulls or high tier weapons is next to impossible without the right connections.
+    1. If you dont have a high enough standing you wont be getting combat ships and weapons equipment from them.
+If they hate you enough they may even not sell you civilian ships.
+Can be configured using the config and csv files mentioned in it.
+    2. You can only buy combat ships and weapons on the black market if your contact has a high enough importance.
+Can be configured in the config.

 2. There are no pristine ships, everything is d-modded.
 Including your starting fleet.
-3. Access to most Black Markets is impossible while legally docked at the station.
+3. Access to most Black Markets is impossible while not having a pirate contact at that location.
 Additionally, you will need to pay bribes to transact your business (in lieu of tariffs).
 4. Factions are armed to the teeth.
 All core markets have Ground Defences and Patrol HQ with larger size markets all receiving stations.
-Hidden bases (Pirates and Pathers raider bases) only get Ground Defences.
+Pirates get megaports and heavy batteries.
 5. Your actions have consequences.
 When defeating a fleet, your reputation with other factions changes as well.
 Enemies of your enemy start to like you a bit, while their friends, less.
     1. Similarly, targeting any colony item will be deemed as an act of war.
 6. Blueprint packages are no longer lootable.
 You will have to collect blueprints one by one.
-7. Baseline salvage is reduced and all ship recoveries cost a story point.
+7. Baseline salvage chance is reduced dependent on hull size.
+No ships are removed from being salvageable, but require a story-point.
-8. Finally, a skill is needed to use s-mods at all (no skill = 0 s-mods, with skill = 1 s-mod).

 All changes are optional, and can be disabled via `starpocalypse.json`.